WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 6. What is npm and its advantages?

 - Npm is the default package manager for Node.js, offering benefits like dependency management , version control and a centralized repository.

+## 7. What is middleware?

+- Middleware functions execute between the request and response cycle, performing tasks like logging, authentication, and data processing.